 However, the aim of a panel is not to reinvestigate the complaint.
-It is there to review how the complaint has been investigated and to determine whether this has been conducted fairly.
-It is there to establish facts and make recommendations which will reassure you that we have taken the complaint seriously.
+The panel is there to review how the complaint has been investigated and to determine whether this has been conducted fairly.
+The panel exists to establish facts and make recommendations which will reassure you that we have taken the complaint seriously.